MotionSpell/substance-signals/doc/README.md

 addInput(new Input<DataBase>(this));
 ```
 The type of the input (here DataBase) can be:
- - DataLoose when the data type is not known (necessary for dynamic inputs (e.g. Muxers) but lazy-typing has some drawbacks.
  - DataRaw: raw data.
  - DataPcm: raw audio specialization.
  - DataPicture: raw video specialization.